 The timing of your repair can also affect costs, as demand for roofing services fluctuates throughout the year:

 - Peak Seasons: Roofers are often busiest after heavy storms or during certain seasons when weather-related damage is common.
+Severe weather events, such as hail or high winds, can significantly increase the demand for repairs and may lead to higher costs due to the increased risk of roof deterioration and the need for urgent service.
 During these times, contractors may charge a premium due to high demand.

 - Weather Conditions: Repairs during extreme weather, such as winter or rainy seasons, may require additional precautions, such as temporary coverings or specialized equipment.
 These factors can drive up labor costs.